jchai01/davinci-resolve-aac-workaround-macro/README.md

 # What does it do?

-Extract audio in WAV codec (or other compatible formats) from a particular video with AAC codec, the .wav file is then imported back into the media pool, all with just a hotkey.
+This script transcodes specific footages on the fly while remaining in Resolve.
+It extracts audio in WAV codec (or other compatible formats) from a particular footage with AAC codec, the .wav file is then imported back into the media pool, all with just a hotkey.
 The clip that is under the playhead gets converted.

-# Why
+# Why?

-AAC codec isn't supported on Linux due to some licensing nonsense.
-Before using this, just be aware other solution exist such as:
+Somehow AAC codec isn't supported on Linux, even with the Studio version.
+Before using this, be aware that other solution exist such as:

-- ffmpeg script to convert the entire directory to a compatible formats.
+- FFMPEG scripts to convert the entire directory to a compatible formats.
 - "smart folders" with incron: https://passthroughpo.st/painless-linux-video-production-part-3-organization-and-workflow/#:~:text=Auto%2DTranscode%20Your%20Footage

-I just don't think it's the best ultilization of disk space to convert every video as it duplicates the video portion.
-Extracting every audio file at once makes it hard to keep track which video and audio file goes together.
-Sometimes I don't need audio from all the clips too.
+This script is useful for dealing with footages coming from smartphones as they are usually recorded in a mp4 container with H264/AAC codec.
+I don't think it's the best ultilization of disk space to convert every video as it duplicates the video portion, extracting every audio file at once makes it hard to keep track which video and audio file goes together too.
+Most of the time, I don't need the audio from the clips.

-Useful for editing footage coming directly from smartphones as they are usually recorded in a mp4 container with H264/H265 video codec + AAC audio codec.

 # Setup/installation